research-software-directory/research-software-directory/README.md

 1. Make a new Amazon instance by following the notes above.
 Some things to think about:
     - Reuse the existing security group.
     - Reuse the existing key pair.
-    - Verify that your allowed to ssh into the new instance.
+    - Verify that you're allowed to ssh into the new instance.
 1. Download the ``rsd-secrets.env`` file from the old instance.

     ```